unibo-spe/spe-slides/content/02-kotlin/_index.md

 ```kotlin
 1 equals 1 // error: 'infix' modifier is required on 'equals' in 'kotlin.Int'
 ```
-* Kotlin requires that the `infix` keyword for a method to be usable as infix
+* Kotlin requires the `infix` keyword for a method to be usable as infix
 * `infix` functions have *lower precedence* than operators

 ```kotlin